 Dealing with red thread

-You will mostly see red thread following wet and mild periods predominantly in the summer.
-This disease can develop at other times of the year though if the weather conditions are right and the lawn is not strong and healthy enough to ward it off.
+Red thread disease is caused by the Laetisaria Fuciformis fungus, which lays dormant in the soil for most of the year and becomes active once the conditions are right, usually in late summer.
+However, the disease is usually a sign of under-nourished lawns and can develop at other times of the year if the weather conditions are right and the lawn is not strong and healthy enough to ward it off.

-Red fescues are mostly susceptible, but other grass varieties such as other fescue types, ryegrasses, bents and poa can also be effected.
+Red thread often attacks Red fescues, but other grass varieties such as other fescue types, ryegrasses, bents, and poa grass are also highly susceptible.

 Ready to be proud of your garden?

 Ensure your lawn never goes hungry with our personalised subscription.